WEC Energy Group (NYSE:WEC) Updates FY 2021 Earnings Guidance

-WEC Energy Group (NYSE:WEC) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $4.050-$4.050 for the period, compared to the Thomson Reuters consensus estimate of $4.040.
+WEC Energy Group (NYSE:WEC) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $4.050-$4.050 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.040.
 The company issued revenue guidance of -.

-Several analysts have recently issued reports on the stock.
-Argus increased their price target on shares of WEC Energy Group from $100.00 to $104.00 and gave the stock a buy rating in a research report on Wednesday, September 1st.
-Mizuho raised their target price on shares of WEC Energy Group from $94.00 to $95.00 and gave the company a neutral rating in a report on Thursday, August 26th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat, the stock currently has an average rating of Buy and an average target price of $96.67.
+A number of research analysts have recently issued reports on the stock.
+Mizuho lifted their target price on shares of WEC Energy Group from $94.00 to $95.00 and gave the company a neutral rating in a research note on Thursday, August 26th.
+Argus boosted their price objective on shares of WEC Energy Group from $100.00 to $104.00 and gave the stock a buy rating in a research report on Wednesday, September 1st.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat.com, WEC Energy Group presently has an average rating of Buy and a consensus price target of $96.67.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, September 1st.
-Investors of record on Friday, August 13th were given a dividend of $0.6775 per share.
-This represents a $2.71 annualized dividend and a dividend yield of 3.07%.
-The ex-dividend date was Thursday, August 12th.
-WEC Energy Group’s dividend payout ratio is currently 71.50%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, September 1st.
+Shareholders of record on Friday, August 13th were given a dividend of $0.6775 per share.
+The ex-dividend date of this dividend was Thursday, August 12th.
+This represents a $2.71 dividend on an annualized basis and a dividend yield of 3.05%.
+WEC Energy Group’s payout ratio is presently 71.50%.

-In other news, VP Joshua M. Erickson sold 1,555 shares of the company’s stock in a transaction on Wednesday, August 11th.
-The stock was sold at an average price of $96.48, for a total transaction of $150,026.40.
-Following the completion of the sale, the vice president now directly owns 3,618 shares of the company’s stock, valued at $349,064.64.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Corporate insiders own 0.30% of the company’s stock.
+In related news, VP Joshua M. Erickson sold 1,555 shares of the stock in a transaction that occurred on Wednesday, August 11th.
+The shares were sold at an average price of $96.48, for a total value of $150,026.40.
+Following the completion of the transaction, the vice president now owns 3,618 shares of the company’s stock, valued at approximately $349,064.64.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Company insiders own 0.30% of the company’s stock.

 WEC Energy Group Company Profile